Market

 Particulars of contracts or arrangements with related parties referred to in Section 188(1) of

-the Companies Act, 2013 in the prescribed Form AOC-2 is appended as Annexure IV
+the Companies Act, 2013 in the prescribed Form AOC-2 is appended as Annexure III which

 All related party transactions were placed before the Audit Committee/Board for approval.

-foreseen and are in repetitive in nature.
-Members may refer to note no. 25 to the financial
+and are in repetitive in nature.
+Members may refer to notes of the financial statements which

 ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE